alfjl/42HN_Strassenbau-Simulator-3000/README.md

 ### Allowed functions
 open, close, read, write, printf, malloc, free, perror, strerror, exit

-All functions of the math library
+All functions of the math library.

 Aditionally all functions of the [MinilibX](https://github.com/42Paris/minilibx-linux) can be used.